knpuniversity/easyadminbundle/knpu/fake-custom-field.md

 bells and whistles to the interface.
 So here's the plan: we're not going to use the `CollectionType`... at all.
 Instead, we'll write our own HTML and JavaScript to create our *own* widget, which will use AJAX to delete and add new entries.
-Actually, we won't do all of that right now - but I'll show you how to get thing setup so you can get back to writing that custom code.
+Actually, we won't do all of that right now - but I'll show you how to get things setup so you can get back to writing that custom code.

 ## Configuring a Fake Field